Kemp Family History: 1714 to Present

 Lives: London

-Publications/Talks/awards/languages: Jonathan is the co-author of two scientific papers published in peer reviewed journals.
+Publications/Talks/Awards/Languages: Jonathan has co-authored two scientific papers published in peer-reviewed journals.
 In 2015, he delivered a TEDx talk on Managing Information Overload at City University, London.
-In 2011, he was awarded the Entrepreneur of the Year award by the British Dyslexia Association.
-He also speaks Mandarin at an intermediate level.
+In 2011, he received the Entrepreneur of the Year award from the British Dyslexia Association.
+Additionally, he speaks some Mandarin.